capaj/contrib-locs/README.md

 invoke `contrib-locs init` in your project repo root.

-## Set up githooks
+## Set up githooks with husky

-Here's an example how you can set up git hook to update contributors before each commit:
+Here's an example husky(7.x.x) CLI command to use to set up git hook to update contributors before each commit:

 ```
-  "husky": {
-    "hooks": {
-      "pre-commit": "contrib-locs c"
-    }
-  }
+ npx husky add .husky/pre-commit "contrib-locs preCommit"
 ```

 ## Including/excluding files